Simone's New Start ~Chapter 15 ~Ghosts, Goblins and

 “Who?”
 Gabe said confused.

 “Don’t you remember her, well actually Winthrop is her married name.”
-She says getting out the book she brought out.

 “Alright.”